pickpockett/pickpockett/README.md

 ## Settings

-On the first start PickPockett asks for Sonarr configuration.
+On the first start, PickPockett asks for Sonarr configuration.
 Optionally, you can setup [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr).

-And then you need to add PickPockett to Sonarr as an indexer.
+And then, you need to add PickPockett to Sonarr as an indexer.

 ## How it works

-Every time Sonarr reads RSS or performs automatic/manual search, PickPockett checks if there a magnet link update on a watched page and returns a list of episodes for a series.
+Every time Sonarr reads RSS or performs automatic/manual search, PickPockett checks if there is a magnet link update on a watched page and returns a list of episodes for a series.

 ## Screenshot